Cellular structures using $\textbf{U}_q$-tilting modules

 where $\K[S_d]$ is the group algebra of the symmetric group $S_d$ in $d$ letters.
 We can realize this as a special case in our framework by taking $q=1$, $n\geq d$ and $\fg=\mathfrak{gl}_n$ (although $\mathfrak{gl}_n$ is not a simple, complex Lie algebra, our approach works fine for it as well).
-On the other hand, by taking $q$ arbitrary in $\K^{\ast}-\{1\}$ and $n\geq d$, the group algebra $\K[S_d]$ is replaced by the \textit{Iwahori-Hecke algebra} $\cal{H}_d(q)$ over $\K$ of type $A_{d-1}$ and we obtain a cellular basis for it as well.
-Note that one underlying fact why~\eqref{eq-schurweyl} stays true in non semi-simple case is that $\dim(\End_G(T))$ is independent of the characteristic of $\K$ (and of the parameter $q$ in the quantum case), since $T$ is a $G$-tilting module.
+On the other hand, by taking $q$ arbitrary in $\K^{\ast}-\{1\}$ and $n\geq d$, the group algebra $\K[S_d]$ is replaced by the type $A_{d-1}$ \textit{Iwahori--Hecke algebra} $\cal{H}_d(q)$ over $\K$ and our theorem gives cellular bases for this algebra as well.
+Note that one underlying fact why \eqref{eq-schurweyl} stays true in the non-semisimple case is that $\dim(\End_G(T))$ is independent of the characteristic of $\K$ (and of the parameter $q$ in the quantum case), since $T$ is a $G$-tilting module.

 Of course, both $\K[S_d]$ and $\cal{H}_d(q)$ are known to be cellular (these cases were one of the main motivations of Graham and Lehrer to introduce the notion of cellular algebras), but the point we want to make is, that they fit into our more general framework.

-The following known important algebras can also be recovered from our approach.
-We point out: in most of the examples we either have \textit{no or only some mild restrictions} on $\K$ and $q\in\K^{\ast}$.
+The following known cellularity properties can also be recovered directly from our approach.
+And moreover: in most of the examples we either have no or only some mild restrictions on $\K$ and $q\in\K^{\ast}$.